 1989-2014, Jensen Transformers, Chatsworth, CA, president & chief engineer;

-2014-present, Whitlock Consulting, Oxnard, CA, owner and principal engineer.
+2014-present, Whitlock Consulting, Ventura, CA, owner and principal engineer.

 The AES is the best way for me to acquire and disseminate technical information with my technical colleagues world-wide.
 I also enjoy the mental stimulation and social aspects of AES conventions and local chapter meetings.

 If you are an AES member and would like to create your own AES member profile like this one then click here.